Narcoculture: Narco cinema

-Narco violence is also used in mainstream American and Mexican films, taking inspiration from real life events that marked the country, or in other cases fictionalized events.
+Narco violence is also used in mainstream American and Mexican films, taking inspiration from real-life events that marked the country, or in other cases, fictionalized events.
 A major example of narco violence in American media was the TV show Breaking Bad.
 Other examples of mainstream narco cinema include Miss Bala, El Infierno and Heli.
 Miss Bala is a 2011 film directed by Gerardo Naranjo that premiered at the Cannes Film Festival and received attention from critics, becoming a box office success in Mexico.
-Based on real life events, it tells the story of a young woman dreaming of becoming a beauty pageant queen.
+Based on real-life events, it tells the story of a young woman dreaming of becoming a beauty pageant queen.
 Narcos manipulate her to work for them, in exchange for her victory.
 El Infierno is a film directed by Luis Estrada.
 Compared to Miss Bala, this film is more fictionalized and makes more use of dark humor, developing empathy for an anti-hero and glorifying drug bosses.
 Heli, by Mexican director Amat Escalante, is one of the most representative films of narco cinema.
 The director said he tried not to focus the movie around explicit violence, which is expected of drug-related movies.
 Yet one scene from the movie was considered one of the most brutal in Mexican cinema, showing traffickers burning the genitals of two young men in front of a group of children.
-Escalante refers to this as exposition, in that it shows how Mexico's youth is being ruined by these kind of people, at times leaving them without anything to look forward to in the future.
+Escalante refers to this as exposition, in that it shows how Mexico's youth is being ruined by these kinds of people, at times leaving them without anything to look forward to in the future.
 The film focuses on love, family, hope, and people wanting to believe they can succeed.
 This hope is conveyed through the eyes of Estela, a girl who falls in love with an older boy who involves her and her family in the drug world.
-Heli tries to eliminate the stereotypical figure of the Mexican cowboy or ranchero, where the male figure is depicted wearing cowboy boots and hat.
+Heli tries to eliminate the stereotypical figure of the Mexican cowboy or ranchero, where the male figure is depicted wearing cowboy boots and a hat.
 Instead, the film shows atrocities committed by traffickers, but without offering any real solutions.